jtlapp/multicommand/README.md

 | argv | An array of command line arguments to process.
 This array must exclude the arguments for executing the command.
 For example, if "node filename" executes the command, the caller can provide process.argv.slice(2). |
 | next | The next `function (err)` to call.
 The caller should handle the error if it is an instance of CommandError. |

 Run the command line, including processing command line arguments.
-One of the methods `MultiCommand#doDefaultCommand` and `NamedCommand#doCommand` is responsible for performing the command after arguments have been processed.
+One of the methods MultiCommand::doDefaultCommand() and NamedCommand::doCommand() is responsible for performing the command after arguments have been processed.
 See NamedCommand for an explanation of how named commands are processed.

 <a name="MultiCommand+addDefaultOptions"></a>